homebrew-ppc64le/brew/docs/Manpage.md

 and Whalebrew.

 `brew bundle` [`install`]:
-    Install or upgrade all dependencies in a `Brewfile`.
+    Install and upgrade (by default) all dependencies from the `Brewfile`.

+You can skip the installation of dependencies by adding space-separated values to one or more of the following environment variables:
+`HOMEBREW_BUNDLE_BREW_SKIP`, `HOMEBREW_BUNDLE_CASK_SKIP`,
+`HOMEBREW_BUNDLE_MAS_SKIP`, `HOMEBREW_BUNDLE_WHALEBREW_SKIP`,
+`HOMEBREW_BUNDLE_TAP_SKIP`

+`brew bundle` will output a `Brewfile.lock.json` in the same directory as the `Brewfile` if all dependencies are installed successfully.
+This contains dependency and system status information which can be useful in debugging `brew bundle` failures and replicating a "last known good build" state.
+You can opt-out of this behaviour by setting the `HOMEBREW_BUNDLE_NO_LOCK` environment variable or passing the `--no-lock` option.
+You may wish to check this file into the same version control system as your `Brewfile` (or ensure your version control system ignores it if you'd prefer to rely on debugging information from a local machine).

 `brew bundle dump`:
     Write all installed casks/formulae/images/taps into a `Brewfile`.

 `brew bundle cleanup`:
-    Uninstall all dependencies not listed in a `Brewfile`.
+    Uninstall all dependencies not listed from the `Brewfile`.

+This workflow is useful for maintainers or testers who regularly install lots of formulae.

 `brew bundle check`:
-    Check if all dependencies are installed in a `Brewfile`.
+    Check if all dependencies are installed from the `Brewfile` .

-`brew bundle exec` *`command`*:
-    Run an external command in an isolated build environment.
+This provides a successful exit code if everything is up-to-date, making it useful for scripting.

 `brew bundle list`:
     List all dependencies present in a `Brewfile`.

 By default, only Homebrew dependencies are listed.

+`brew bundle exec` *`command`*:
+    Run an external command in an isolated build environment based on the `Brewfile` dependencies.

+This sanitized build environment ignores unrequested dependencies, which makes sure that things you didn't specify in your `Brewfile` won't get picked up by commands like `bundle install`, `npm install`, etc. It will also add compiler flags which will help find keg-only dependencies like `openssl`, `icu4c`, etc.

 * `--file`:
   Read the `Brewfile` from this location.
 Use `--file=-` to pipe to stdin/stdout.